eekcoopuw/jobmon/docsource/quickstart.rst

 .. note::

     Tasks, such as BashTask, PythonTask, etc. take many qsub-type arguments, to help you launch your job the way you want.
 These include slots, mem_free, max_attempts, max_runtime.
 By default, slots used will be 1, mem_free 2, with a max_attempt of 3.
-Stderr, stdout, and project are set at the workflow level (see below).
+Stderr, stdout, project, and working_dir (if desired) are set at the workflow level (see below).

 .. note::
     If you need to launch a Python, R, or Stata job, but usually do so with a shellscript that sets environment variables before running the full program, you can pass these environment variables to your Jobmon Task, in the form of a dictionary.
 These will then be formatted and prepended to the command, so that all environment variables will be set on each node where the code executes.